jmiles2irvine/python.edu_AF_project/README.md

 # python.edu_AF_project

+3/28/2017 - Catherine
+Continued adding files.
+Changed the code to assign keys a bit.

 3/27/2017 - Catherine<br>
 Continued working on district files.
 Added indexes.
 Removed extra columns.
 Added flags.
 Joined files.
 <br>Will go through and review files to see what indicators may be missing.